 Gimp is a flagship open source image editor.
 It has powerful plugins.
-Its user experience is a clusterfuck; there are such startling and unneccessary pain points as the fact that plugin registry (which is IMO the only reason you would want to dive into this dorknado) is broken in an undocumented way that probably has to do with it being am undermaintained security nightmare.
+Its user experience is a clusterfuck; there are such startling and unnecessary pain points as the fact that plugin registry (which is IMO the only reason you would want to dive into this dorknado) is broken in an undocumented way that probably has to do with it being am undermaintained security nightmare.